What is Habitat for Humanity International?

 To sign up as a volunteer, click here.

-Some things to know about volunteering to help with the building of a Habitat house by our chapter.
-We are a small all-volunteer chapter, and only build one house at a time.
-Construction takes place on Saturdays during the summer and fall months.
-Our Volunteer Coordination committee works very hard to try to match the work needs with dates and skills that volunteers have provided us, but because of construction schedule, the type of work being done on a given weekend and the number of volunteers needed, we may not always be able to match volunteers with specific dates or specific tasks requested.
+Our Volunteer Coordination team works very hard to try to match the work needs with dates and skills that volunteers have provided us, but because of construction schedule, the type of work being done on a given weekend and the number of volunteers needed, we may not always be able to match volunteers with specific dates or specific tasks requested.
 Please also note that in addition to the construction work during a build, we need other help as well, such as preparing lunches for the work crew.

 Can children under 18 volunteer on a Habitat build site?

 Yes, but subject to certain restrictions.
 First, they must be a minimum of 14 years old to work on site.
 Children between 14 and 16 can do limited work such as landscaping; no construction activity.
 Children between 16 and 18 can engage in general construction activities, but cannot do excavation or demolition or work with power tools.
 Children under 14 may be on site to help with lunches and snacks, under the supervision of an adult.